Nexedi/erp5/buildout/README-2.12.txt

 Zope 2.12 including Zope 2.12 plus dependencies (including Acquisition with _aq_dynamic patch) and CMF 2.2 plus dependencies.

+Note on -S: this switch is overridden by PYTHON_PATH environment variable.
+In doubt, unset it before invoking that command.

 System dependency check
 -----------------------